Room-specific legends

 After years traversing forgotten battlefields and whispering ruins, I've learned that true hauntings aren't just parlor tricks.
 They're echoes of lives lived, tragedies endured.
 Join me as we pull back the dusty drapes on six American hotels where the past isn't merely preserved—it actively lingers.

-A practical Elms Hotel guide covering the spa, the rooms, and the ghost story guests still ask about instead of treating the property like a generic haunted label.
+A practical Horton Grand guide covering the rooms, the Gaslamp location, and the ghost story guests still ask about when they book the stay.